ducakar/TextureReplacer/README.md

 * assign suits based on class and experience level,
 * remove IVA helmets in safe situations,
 * toggle between EVA suit and IVA suit without helmet in breathable atmosphere,
-* add reflections to parts and helmet visors,
+* add reflections to parts and helmet visors and
-* generate missing mipmaps for PNG and JPEG model textures,
-* compress uncompressed textures from `GameData/` to shrink textures in VRAM,
-* unload textures from RAM after KSP finishes loading to reduce RAM usage and
 * change bilinear texture filter to trilinear to improve mipmap quality.

 Special thanks to: